-- 1. The Applicant must be a governmental agency or a 501(c)3 non-profit corporation formed for educational or charitable purposes.
+- 1. The Applicant must be a governmental agency or a 501(c) non-profit corporation formed for educational or charitable purposes.
 Private property owned by an individual is not eligible.
 Properties owned by non-profit religious organizations are eligible if they are already listed on the National Register of Historic Places. - 2.
 The project must involve rehabilitation or pre-development work (planning documents or rehabilitation construction work) related to a historic building and/or a prehistoric and historic feature. - 3.
-For new potential applicants, A Letter of Intent must be completed--See Application Process section below for instructions. - 4.
+For new potential applicants, a Letter of Intent must be completed--See Application Process section below for instructions. - 4.
 The project must produce a cultural center that will add to a network of cultural centers and activities. - 5.
 The Applicant must clear the application with all of its internal approval entities (e.g., entities or offices that process fiscal requests, approve changes to properties or that track grants). - 6.
 The proposed project must produce a final report.
-See pages 25-26 for reporting requirements and page 63 for final report format. - 7.
+See pages 22-24 for reporting requirements and page 63 for final report format. - 7.
 The proposed project must be completed within a reasonable amount of time in such a way that the State can comply with laws related to the bond sale.
 Applicants should be prepared to complete the funded phases of a project within 15-18 months from the date of the bond sale. - 8.
 The Applicant must be able to manage the grant and account for the expenditure of funds according to the SHPO's fiscal requirements (e.g., have adequate accounting system and auditing procedures in place to provide effective accountability and control of property, funds, and assets sufficient to meet Grantee needs and Grantee audit requirements). - 9.
 The Applicant should have a satisfactory record of integrity, judgment, and performance, especially with prior performance upon grants and contracts. - 10.
-The Applicant will plan to submit a quarterly reimbursement request along with their quarterly progress report (See Appendix II for templates).
+The Applicant must have a vendor number from the Nevada State Controller's Office.
+The Applicant can register online: http://controller.nv.gov/Buttons/ElectronicVendorReg/